nlaracuente/CloudyWithAChanceOfPain/README.md

 ![alt text][screenshot]

-# SpaceCrafter
+# Cloud With A Chance of Pain
-[Ludum Dare 45 Jam Entry Page](https://ldjam.com/events/ludum-dare/45/spacecrafter) is our entry for the Ludum Dare 45 Game Jam where the theme was "*Start With Nothing*"
+[Ludum Dare 46 Jam Entry Page](https://ldjam.com/events/ludum-dare/46/cloudy-with-a-chance-of-pain is our entry for the Ludum Dare 45 Game Jam where the theme was "*Keep it Alive*"

 ## Description
-Help a team of astronauts escape their hazardous space station and get back home.\
-Starting with nothing, gather whatever resources you can find to build a path to the shuttle, avoiding both lasers and falling into the deep void of space.
+Sheep are dumb.
+Make sure the dumb sheep stay alive by using your rain and lightning to keep them from starving, dehydrating, and becoming a tasty snack for the wolves.

 ## Play
-- You can [Click Here](https://prodigalson.itch.io/spacecrafter) to play right now online
+- You can [Click Here](https://prodigalson.itch.io/cloudywithachanceofpain) to play right now online

 ## Control
-- **Movement**: WASD / Arrow Keys
-- **Select/Place Tiles**: LMB (Left Mouse Button)
+- **Use Lightning**: LMB
-- **Remove Tiles**: RMB (Right Mouse Button)
+- **Use Rain**: RMB
-- **Back to Main Menu**: ESC (all progress will reset)
+- **Pause**: ESC

 ## Tools
 - Unity